 In the first episode of the Mahou Shoujo Isuka OVAs, Tsumiki does this four times to three different people in less than ten minutes.
 She lampshades this on the last one.

 Nitori, Maho, and Takatsuki from Wandering Son first encounter each other when Nitori's new teacher crashes into Maho due to being late for school.
 The crash ends up making Maho not go to her first day of her new school; she went back home for a day.

 In Saint Beast, Gai and Maya crash into each other at the Festival while wearing the exact same home-made cat costume.
 After taking a moment to gawp over this fact, they break out into laughter and decide to become instant friends because strange minds evidently think alike.

-Smile Precure: Myuiki is very Genre Savvy about this.
-In the first scene of the first episode, She is Late for School and sees a corner thinks about this trope then goes full speed into the corner to encounter no one.
-Lament about it then turns around for a Mentor Mascot in the face and she is ecstatic about it.... while Candy just gives her funny looks.
+Smile Precure: Miyuki is very Genre Savvy about this.
+In the first scene of the first episode, she is Late for School and thinks about this trope, then goes full speed into a corner to encounter no one.
+Disappointed, she then turns around only to get a Mentor Mascot to the face and gets ecstatic about it.... while Candy just gives her funny looks.
 This moment provides the trope image you see above.

 This certainly isn't the first time the trope was played in this franchise.
 When Nagisa Misumi (aka Natalie Blackstone) wished upon a shooting star in episode 1, said shooting star (actually Mepple) flew into her room, wildly bounced around, and hit her in the forehead.

 A slight variation of this happens to Kaede and Junpei in Nyan Koi!.
 She was trying to rescue a kitty in a tree at school, then slips.
 Junpei tries to catch her, but she instead falls onto his chest... feet first.
 Then wakes him up by slapping him silly.